 - Pick one of the above tools to track your spending.

 - Track your spending for 3 months.
 You can do this by going back three months or take it slow and start tracking over the next three months.

 - Review your spending across all your categories.
 Highlight areas that can use improving.
 For a great example of what I learned from my tracking experience, visit I Tracked My Spending for One Month, This is What I Learned.

 - Using your spending categories, create your first budget.
 Set reasonable limits to how much you want to spend within every category and leave room for saving and paying down debt.

 - Give that budget a shot for the next month.
 After every month, review your budget and make adjustments as needed.

 - Remember, no budget is set in stone.
 You will always make adjustments as life changes and your financial goals evolve.

 - Don’t forget to visit my FREE Resource Library to download your Budget Workbook and Worksheet today!
 You will also find many other helpful printables, like the Monthly Expense Tracking Worksheets.
 See below to learn how to gain access.

 - Don’t forget to let me know how it goes in the comments!

 If this article was helpful for you or if you know some folks that would also benefit from it, be sure to share on Facebook and Pinterest!
-Just use the share buttons below!
+Just use the share buttons on the sidebar and below!